alexandre-hallaine/Rainfall/bonus1/walkthrough.md

 As we can see, `atoi` returns `0x8000000b` which is `11` in decimal (if we ignore the 8).
 Furthermore, `memcpy` copies `44` bytes to the buffer, which means we can write over `ret`.

 There's different ways to solve this challenge, we'll see two of them.
-First the intended way (I assume) with writing over the int and then the ret2libc way.
+First the intended way with writing over the int and then the ret2libc way.

 ### Write over the int
 As mentionned above, we can write over the `ret` variable with the following: